-These lenses are made of a silicone hydrogel material containing an internal wetting agent, visibility tint, and UV absorbing monomer and are tinted blue using Reactive Blue Dye #4 to make the lenses more visible for handling.
+These lenses are tinted blue using Reactive Blue Dye #4 to make the lenses more visible for handling.
 A benzotriazole UV absorbing monomer is used to block UV radiation.

-The transmittance characteristics for these lenses are less than 1% in the UVB range of 280 nm to 315 nm and less than 10% in the UVA range of 316 nm to 380 nm for the entire power range.
+The transmittance characteristics are less than 1% in the UVB range of 280 nm to 315 nm and less than 10% in the UVA range of 316 nm to 380 nm for the entire power range.